 (A) CORE INDICATORS OF PERFORMANCE FOR CAREER AND TECHNICAL EDUCATION STUDENTS AT THE SECONDARY LEVEL.—Each eligible agency shall identify in the State plan core indicators of performance for career and technical education students at the secondary level that are valid and reliable, and that include, at a minimum, measures of each of the following:

-(i) Student attainment of challenging academic content standards and student academic achievement standards, as adopted by a State in accordance with section 1111(b)(1) of the Elementary and Secondary Education Act of 1965 and measured by the State determined proficient levels on the academic assessments described in section 1111(b)(3) of such Act.

-(ii) Student attainment of career and technical skill proficiencies, including student achievement on technical assessments, that are aligned with industry recognized standards, if available and appropriate.

-(iii) Student rates of attainment of each of the following:

-(I) A secondary school diploma.

-(II) A General Education Development (GED) credential, or other State-recognized equivalent (including recognized alternative standards for individuals with disabilities).

-(III) A proficiency credential, certificate, or degree, in conjunction with a secondary school diploma (if such credential, certificate, or degree is offered by the State in conjunction with a secondary school diploma).

-(iv) Student graduation rates (as described in section 1111(b)(2)(C)(vi) of the Elementary and Secondary Education Act of 1965).

-(v) Student placement in postsecondary education or advanced training, in military service, or in employment.

-(vi) Student participation in and completion of career and technical education programs that lead to non-traditional fields.
+(i) The percentage of CTE concentrators who were included as graduating with a regular high school diploma in the state’s computation of its four-year adjusted cohort graduation rate as required under ESEA.

+(ii) The percentage of CTE concentrators graduating from high school who have obtained portable demonstrations of technical competency, as defined in section 3 of this Act, upon exit from secondary education.

+(iii) The percentage of CTE concentrators graduating from high school who are enrolled in postsecondary education or training activities or in unsubsidized employment, in the second quarter following the program year in which they exit from secondary education.

 (B) CORE INDICATORS OF PERFORMANCE FOR CAREER AND TECHNICAL EDUCATION STUDENTS AT THE POSTSECONDARY LEVEL.—Each eligible agency shall identify in the State plan core indicators of performance for career and technical education students at the postsecondary level that are valid and reliable, and that include, at a minimum, measures of each of the following:

-(i) Student attainment of challenging career and technical skill proficiencies, including student achievement on technical assessments, that are aligned with industry-recognized standards, if available and appropriate.

-(ii) Student attainment of an industry-recognized credential, a certificate, or a degree.

-(iii) Student retention in postsecondary education or transfer to a baccalaureate degree program.

-(iv) Student placement in military service or apprenticeship programs or placement or retention in employment, including placement in high skill, high wage, or high demand occupations or professions.

-(v) Student participation in, and completion of, career and technical education programs that lead to employment in non-traditional fields.

-(C) ADDITIONAL INDICATORS OF PERFORMANCE.—An eligible agency, with input from eligible recipients, may identify in the State plan additional indicators of performance for career and technical education activities authorized under this title, such as attainment of self-sufficiency.

-(D) EXISTING INDICATORS.—If a State has developed, prior to the date of enactment of the Carl D. Perkins Career and Technical Education Improvement Act of 2006, State career and technical education performance measures that meet the requirements of this section (as amended by such Act), the State may use such performance measures to measure the progress of career and technical education students.
+(i) The percentage of CTE concentrators who obtain a recognized postsecondary credential, during participation in or within 1 year after exit from postsecondary education.

+(ii) The percentage of CTE concentrators not obtaining recognized postsecondary credentials who persist in postsecondary education the following year.

+(iii) The percentage of CTE concentrators who earn a recognized postsecondary credential and who are in unsubsidized employment during the second quarter after credential attainment.

-(E) STATE ROLE.—Indicators of performance described in this paragraph shall be established solely by each eligible agency with input from eligible recipients.
+(C) STATE ROLE.—Indicators of performance described in this paragraph shall be established solely by each eligible agency with input from eligible recipients.

-(F) ALIGNMENT OF PERFORMANCE INDICATORS.—In the course of developing core indicators of performance and additional indicators of performance, an eligible agency shall, to the greatest extent possible, align the indicators so that substantially similar information gathered for other State and Federal programs, or for any other purpose, is used to meet the requirements of this section.
+(D) ALIGNMENT OF DATA COLLECTION.—In the course of developing core indicators of performance and additional indicators of performance, an eligible agency shall, to the greatest extent possible, align data elements and definitions so that substantially similar information gathered for other State and Federal programs, or for any other purpose, is used to meet the requirements of this section, and so that, to the greatest extent possible, data can be drawn from state longitudinal data systems and other administrative data sources.